By Playtika

 How much does it cost?

-- In-app purchases for virtual currency and random items
+- In-app purchases for virtual items and chips

 Who Built It?